jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Is Played** - Whether the item has been watched/listened to
 - **Is Favorite** - Whether the item is marked as a favorite
 - **Play Count** - Number of times the item has been played
+- **Next Unwatched** - Shows only the next unwatched episode in chronological order for TV series
 > **Note:** These playback fields can optionally be set to a specific user.
 This allows you to create rules like "Is Played by user X" or "Is Favorite for user X AND for user Y".

+> **Next Unwatched**: This field is specifically designed for creating "Continue Watching" style playlists.
+For TV series, it identifies the next episode a user should watch based on their viewing history:
+> - If a user has watched Season 1 completely and Season 2 episodes 1-3, it shows Season 2 Episode 4
+> - For completely unwatched series, it shows Season 1 Episode 1 (configurable)
+> - If a user skipped an episode, that skipped episode becomes the "next unwatched"
+> - For multiple series in a playlist, it shows the next unwatched episode from ALL series
+> - **Include unwatched series**: Optional setting to include/exclude Season 1 Episode 1 of completely unwatched series

 #### **Content Info**
 - **Parental Rating** - Age rating (G, PG, PG-13, R, etc.)